briannadon/bsa-gprime/README.md

 ## Visualization

 Built-in plotting generates faceted Manhattan plots directly from the Rust binary.
 No external dependencies are required.

+You may optionally use the python `visualize_qtl.py` script in `scripts/` to plot the results from the output CSV.
+Requires Python3, Pandas, Numpy, Matplotlib.

 ### Plotting with analysis